ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 We share our experience gained during the definition of requirements for a signature solution, the evaluation and comparison of different products, and the implementation of Set-OutlookSignatures and the Benefactor Circle add-on.

-For companies within the group that wish to implement the solution independently, we recommend starting with the <a href="/quickstart">Quick Start Guide</a>.
+For companies within the group that wish to implement the solution independently, we recommend starting with the <a href="/quickstart/">Quick Start Guide</a>.
 Thanks to the extensive documentation, clients can usually implement Set-OutlookSignatures and the Benefactor Circle add-on on their own in a short amount of time.

 We offer support to all group companies in the form of workshops and training sessions.
 The following list represents the maximum scope, both in terms of content and time, within a full preparation and implementation project. **Complete <a href="/support#professional-support">implementation support</a> in a "train the trainer" format rarely takes more than half a day.**

 ### 6.1.
-Consulting and Implementation Phase {#consulting-implementation-phase}
+Consulting and Imp/lementation Phase {#consulting-implementation-phase}
 #### Initial Alignment on Textual Signatures <!-- omit in toc -->
 **Participants**
 - Client: Corporate Communications, Marketing, Client Management, Project Coordinator